ctrl-z-9000-times/entity-maker/README.md

 * `EntityManager.get_selected() -> entity or undefined`
 Returns the currently selected entity, or undefined if nothing is selected.

+* `EntityManager.get_selected_name() -> String or undefined`
+Returns the name of currently selected entity, or undefined if nothing is selected.

 * `EntityManager.get_selected_index() -> Number or undefined`
 Returns the index of the currently selected entity, or undefined if nothing is selected.